 How Can You Protect Your Credit Score When You are in Marriage?

-A good credit score is an important part of your financial identity, and it can be difficult to maintain a healthy one when you are in marriage.
+A good credit score is an important part of your financial identity, and it can be difficult to maintain a healthy one when you are in a marriage.
 When you share finances with another person, there are different accounts that need to be managed differently than if they were just your own.

 Tips That Can Help Your Spouse to Build their Credit Score From Scratch